 This Green Olive Salad Recipe is a summery salad packed with fresh ingredients and Mediterranean flavors.
 Sumac, pomegranate molasses and lemon juice make it a mouthwateringly tangy salad that is perfect to serve on a party table.
 It is quite satisfying and makes a wonderful light summer lunch too.

 This post was originally published in 2009 and we are updating it with new pictures and additional information.

 Most of you will probably find it weird but we have this green olive salad at breakfast.
 That’s right, with all those onions!
 The tartness of the salad helps you wake up.
 Moreover, it gives you a good appetite and you want to eat more!

 Luckily, my parents are living in the South of Turkey, where there are huge olive orchards.
 They always bring brined green olives to us.
 Mom prepares them herself every summer because she knows well that I have a weakness for the green olives.
 They make a wonderful snack at any time of the day.
 I never feel lazy to make this simple green olive salad for a weekend breakfast.

 Just like any homemade food, green olives taste better when you brine them at home.
-I wrote a blog post about How To Brine Olives a while ago.
+I wrote a blog post about How To Cure Olives a while ago.
 It can really help you a lot if you want to brine your own green olives.

 How to make green olive salad